section-engineering-education/engineering-education/articles/cookie-token-auth/index.md

 3. Sessions regarding logins, shopping carts, and game scores may need tracking and saving in a database.
 Without cookies, you will need to log in every time you leave a site or rebuild your shopping cart if a page is closed.

 ### Conculusion
-In conclusion, authentication improves system security by granting authenticated users access to protected resources.
+Authentication improves system security by granting authenticated users access to protected resources.

 In this article, we compared cookie-based authentication and token-based authentication.
 We highlighted the advantages and disadvantages that arise by choosing either of the approaches.